stellar/typescript-wallet-sdk/docs/WalletGuide.md

 ### Configuring client

 The Wallet SDK uses the [axios client](https://axios-http.com/docs/intro) for all network requests.
-A custom client can be configured as so, otherwise a default client is used:
+A default client is used by default, or a custom client can given and configured like so:

 ```typescript
 const customClient: AxiosInstance = axios.create({